Guanqilu/YELP-G1/data/README.md

+**Raw dataset "json" files are from https://www.yelp.com/dataset/, they are too large to be upload on Github.**

-The original data files too large, therefore we upload them to the google drive.
-(The Chineses_canada_reviews10 and tips_canada_chinese are two examples that are not so large to upload here. )
+The Chineses_canada_reviews10.csv and tips_canada_chinese.csv are two examples that are not so large to upload here.

 ## The data files in this foler are mainly from the codes output:
 Score_output —— The score from sentimente analysis.Adding the reviews count and stars for all businesses.